First Posted August 30, 2011.

 My friend's former bosses and colleagues meant something to her.
 Her relationship to them was not a transactional relationship, but a professional relationship with a genuine depth of caring.

-Another example that remains in memory are the people I met in New Orleans and along the Mississippi Gulf Coast who had left the home communities, sold their homes or shut their utilities off, lock the doors and moved to contribute in the relief and recovery of the region following Hurricane Katrina.
+Another example that remains in my memory are the people I met in New Orleans and along the Mississippi Gulf Coast who had left the home communities, sold their homes or shut their utilities off, lock the doors and moved to contribute in the relief and recovery of the region following Hurricane Katrina.
 Six years later, some are still there making a difference as the region rebuilds.

 I have the same respect for the hundreds, maybe thousands, of nameless people, who in the midst of the 9/11 destruction of the World Trade Center towers, the attack on The Pentagon and the bringing down of Flight 93 in rural Pennsylvania, cared for people whom they did not know, yet were in need.
 Their acts of kindness and sacrifice are, for me, why we commemorate this day each year.
 They are a living reminder that not everyone bases their actions on a mutual economic exchange.